wavebitscientific/functional-fortran/README.md

 The following functions are provided:

-* `arange` - returns a regularly spaced array
+* `arange` returns a regularly spaced array
-* `complement` - returns a set complement of two arrays
+* `complement` returns a set complement of two arrays
-* `empty` - returns an empty array
+* `empty` returns an empty array
-* `filter` - filters an array using a logical input function
+* `filter` filters an array using a logical input function
-* `foldl` - recursively left-folds an array using an input function
+* `foldl` recursively left-folds an array using an input function
-* `foldr` - recursively right-folds an array using an input function
+* `foldr` recursively right-folds an array using an input function
-* `foldt` - recursively tree-folds an array using an input function
+* `foldt` recursively tree-folds an array using an input function
-* `head` - returns the first element of an array
+* `head` returns the first element of an array
-* `init` - returns everything but the last element
+* `init` returns everything but the last element
-* `insert` - inserts an element into an array, out-of-bound safe
+* `insert` inserts an element into an array, out-of-bound safe
-* `intersection` - returns a set intersection of two arrays
+* `intersection` returns a set intersection of two arrays
-* `iterfold` - iteratively reduces an array using an input function
+* `iterfold` iteratively reduces an array using an input function
-* `last` - returns the last element of an array
+* `last` returns the last element of an array
-* `limit` - limits a scalar or array by given lower and upper bounds
+* `limit` limits a scalar or array by given lower and upper bounds
-* `map` - maps an array with an input function
+* `map` maps an array with an input function
-* `set` - returns a set given input array
+* `set` returns a set given input array
-* `reverse` - returns array in reverse order
+* `reverse` returns array in reverse order
-* `sort` - recursive quicksort using binary tree pivot
+* `sort` is a recursive quicksort using binary tree pivot
-* `split` - returns first or second half of an array
+* `split` returns first or second half of an array
-* `subscript` - out-of-bound safe implementation of vector subscript
+* `subscript` is an out-of-bound safe implementation of vector subscript
-* `tail` - returns everything but the first element
+* `tail` returns everything but the first element
-* `unfold` - unfolds an array with an input function
+* `unfold` unfolds an array with an input function
-* `union` - returns a set union of two arrays
+* `union` returns a set union of two arrays

 All of the above functions are compatible with the standard Fortran 2008 kinds:
 `int8`, `int16`, `int32`, `int64`, `real32`, `real64`, `real128`,